Perfection is a difficult commodity to acquire but Bugatti has come close over the last 110 years…

-It was the legendary Ettore Bugatti who said perfection can never be achieved, but when it came to construction, technical aesthetics, sophistication, quality and design of his vehicles, Bugatti were certainly shooting from the hip.
+It was the legendary Ettore Bugatti who said perfection can never be achieved, but when it came to construction, technical aesthetics, sophistication, quality, and design of his vehicles, Bugatti was certainly shooting from the hip.

 Famous and legendary automobiles such as Type 35, Type 41 and Type 57 are all testament to that very epithet.

 Bugatti Type 57 SC Atlantic

 One car, in particular, the coupe Type 57 SC Atlantic, that was produced a mere four times stands out.
 It’s a medley of power, sportiness, luxury, and elegance – the design of a century and one of the most valuable vehicles in the world.
 About eighty years ago the Atlantic set the base for the current Bugatti hyper super sports cars Chiron1, Chiron Sport and Divo2.